Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 The Disney Sora partnership announced this week gives OpenAI’s video generator access to over 200 characters from Disney, Marvel, Pixar, and Star Wars.
 The same company that once sued a daycare for painting Mickey on a wall is now licensing their entire character library to an AI company.

-Whether you’re a content creator, parent, or just curious about AI video, here’s what this deal actually means.
+Whether you’re a content creator, parent, or just curious about AI video, this is what the deal actually means.

 What the Disney Sora Partnership Actually Includes

-Let’s break down what Disney is actually giving OpenAI access to:
+This is what Disney is actually giving OpenAI access to.

 • $1 billion equity investment in OpenAI over three years